qrvey/partner-portal/docs/deployment/04-Installing the Qrvey platform/gov-cloud-fips.md

     - Obtain the template URL from Qrvey Support for the appropriate version (e.g., 8.5.2).
     - Create a new stack using the URL, selecting public subnets within the appropriate VPC.
     - Once the stack is ready, copy and save the URL from the Outputs tab.
     - Initialize the installer by calling the INIT API.
-Replace placeholder values as needed.
-[Link to Notion](https://www.notion.so/Deploy-a-New-Gov-Cloud-FIPS-Instance-df785239505b4e30a78363cb8a8e4234?pvs=21).
+Replace placeholder values with those from step 5 in the prerequisites section above.
 3. Begin deployment by calling the following API.
 Replace placeholder values as needed, ensuring the data matches Step 5 of the Non-GovCloud deployment.

     ```bash